abhijithvijayan/wext-manifest-loader/readme.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ✔ | ✔ | ✔ | ✔ |

-This module will take a definition input for the manifest, and return you filename and content for the specified browser.
+This loader will take a definition input for the manifest, and return you content for the specified browser.

 ### Looking for Web Extension starter?